rajdipa/-Computational-Methods-and-Applications/README.md

 # -Computational-Methods-and-Applications
+## Matlab functions which were coded as a part of the AMS 147 (Computational-Methods-and-Applications) class.
 **compute_factorial.m** - takes an integer number as input and returns the factorial without using the built in factorial function.<br />
 **compute_Euclidean_norm.m** - computes the Euclidean norm for an arbitary input vector x.  <br />
 **matrix_times vector.m** - computes the product between an n-dimensional square matrix and an n-dimensional column vector<br />